Token (railway signalling)

 In railway signalling, a token is a physical object which a train driver is required to have or see before entering onto a particular section of single track.
-The token is clearly endorsed with the names of the section it belongs to.
-A token system is more commonly used for single lines because of the greater risk of collision in the event of a mistake being made by a signaller or traincrew, than on double lines.
+The token is clearly endorsed with the names of the section to which it belongs.
+A token system is more commonly used for single lines because of the greater risk of collision in the event of a mistake being made by a signaller or traincrew than on double lines.

 Principle

 The operation of a bidirectional single track line has the hazard of two trains colliding.
 The simplest way to prevent such collisions is to have only one train in the section at any given time.
 Such a system is known as "one-engine-in-steam” (OES) or “one-train working" (OTW).
 This system is used on some branches of rail networks, and on heritage railways.
 The main disadvantage is that it restricts the number of train movements that can be made.
 For a larger railway system, it becomes exceptionally limiting in the level of operations that it allows, with the increased risk of mistakes being made, possibly leading to a collision.

-Instead, reliance is placed not on employing only one train but on having a single physical object available for the single track section, and ruling that a driver may enter the single line section only if in physical possession of that object.
-That object is known as a token, and is marked to indicate to which single track section it belongs.
+Instead, reliance is placed not on employing only one train but on having a single physical object, known as a "token", available for the single track section, and ruling that a driver may enter the single line section only if in physical possession of that object.
+Existing in a variety of physical forms, such as a staff, tablet, key, or ball, the object is marked to indicate to which single track section it belongs.

-Forms of token

-Tokens have existed in a variety of physical forms: staff, tablet, key, and ball.